Your source for fun, free games-services-software

 - Our creator generates temporary pages that you download from us and then upload to your web server.
 We offer this service for people who don't know how to write HTML but want to create their own pages for free.

-- Also a domain name must be purchased and registered with a domain registrar not just entered on a form.
+- Also, a domain name must be purchased and registered with a domain registrar not simply entered into a form.
 We provide this form entry for people who have already registered their name and need to use it on their web pages.

 - Put the pages and images together in the same directory.